Pulmotil Premix (Canada)This page contains information on Pulmotil Premix for veterinary use.

 3. For the reduction of bovine respiratory disease (BRD) morbidity associated with Mannheimia haemolytica, Pasteurella multocida and/or Histophilus somni in groups of feedlot beef cattle experiencing an outbreak of BRD.2

-Note: To promote responsible use and limit the development of antimicrobial resistance, consult your veterinarian and use Pulmotil Premix only under the following conditions:
+Note: To promote responsible use and limit the development of antimicrobial resistance, use Pulmotil Premix only under the following conditions:

 1 In swine when factors associated with outbreaks of SRD or Glasser’s Disease (such as herd health status, target pig population, herd management and environmental factors, etc.) have been carefully considered.